danielhutchinson/danielhutchinson.github.io/_posts/2019-04-15-welcome-back.markdown

 Thinking back, there is so much to learn now that it's overwhelming, I cannot imagine what being new to all this is like in this climate - it must be exhausting.

-I think I'm going to go have a lie down.
+I think I'm going to go have a lie-down.